aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/README.md

 Knowledge base articles help users and support technicians follow consistent steps for common IT issues.

-They are also useful for support teams because they provide consistent instructions for common problems.
+They reduce repeated explanations, support self-service where appropriate, and help IT support document common solutions consistently.

 ---